ging/fiware-cosmos-orion-flink-connector-examples/README.md

 where `PATH_DOWNLOAD` is the path where you downloaded the JAR.

-## Example 1 : Receive simulated notifications
+## Example 1 : Receiving simulated notifications

 The first example makes use of the `OrionSource` in order to receive notifications from the Orion Context Broker.
 For simplicity, in this example the notifications are simulated with a curl command.
 Specifically, the example receives a notification every second that a node changed its temperature, and calculates the minimum temperature in a given interval.